Add This Site:

 (Return to Top)

-In addition, many Tuscan windows have indoor window shutters.
-They are either fixed to the interior wall, or directly to the window frame.
+In addition to exterior wood shutters, many Tuscan windows have indoor window shutters as well.
+They are either hung on the interior wall, or fixed directly to the window frame.
+(More about that on the page about Tuscan window treatments!)

 Those that don't sometimes have an outside curtain for sun protection.